Aerys II Targaryen

 Hours before the vanguard of Eddard Stark's rebel host would arrive, 12,000 Westerland troops under Tywin Lannister reached King's Landing and pledged their loyalty to King Aerys.
 Varys advised the king not to admit them to the city, but Grand Maester Pycelle argued that the Lannisters should be trusted.
 Aerys made the fateful choice to listen to Pycelle, and opened the city gates.
 The Lannister forces promptly began sacking the city in the name of King Robert.

 Realizing this was the end, Aerys summoned Lord Rossart and Ser Jaime Lannister, the last remaining Kingsguard knight.
-He commanded Ser Jaime to kill his father, then gave Rossart the long-awaited order to ignite the wildfire caches and burn the city to the ground, saying, "Let [Robert] be king over charred bones and cooked meat.
+Aerys had retained Jaime throughout the war to ensure Tywin's loyalty, though up until that point House Lannister had been neutral in the rebellion.
+Jaime would later remark upon the irony of the Mad King's belief that he could not be harmed if he kept Jaime close.
+Aerys commanded Ser Jaime to kill his father, then gave Rossart the long-awaited order to ignite the wildfire caches and burn the city to the ground, saying, "Let [Robert] be king over charred bones and cooked meat.
 Let him be king of ashes."

 Jaime later suggested that much like his mad great-uncle Aerion the Monstrous before him, Aerys held the delusional belief that he would not die in the inferno, but rather would be transformed by the flames into a dragon, giving him the power to crush his enemies.